Jess-De-Savage/Hello-World-/README.md

 ## Hello, World.
 I'm Jess. :grinning:
 ### Welcome to my github repository!
- It is a smoll world :earth_americas: here now but it will grow :hammer_and_wrench:
+ For now it is a smoll world :earth_americas: but over time and with effort, it shall grow :hammer_and_wrench:
  Hope you enjoy and thanks for stopping by. :wave: